Energy Department among federal agencies breached by Russian ransomware gang

 U.S. officials “have no evidence to suggest coordination between Cl0p and the Russian government," the official said.

-The exploited program, MOVEit, is widely used by businesses to securely share files.
-The parent company of its U.S. maker, Progress Software, alerted customers to the breach on May 31 and issued a patch.
+The parent company of MOVIEit's U.S. maker, Progress Software, alerted customers to the breach on May 31 and issued a patch.
 But cybersecurity researchers say scores if not hundreds of companies could by then have had sensitive data quietly exfiltrated.

 The cybersecurity firm SecurityScorecard says it detected 2,500 vulnerable MOVEit servers across 790 organizations, including 200 government agencies.
 It said it was not able to break down those agencies by country.